136~177 item / All 177 items

 By registering as a member, you can increase the number of bookmarks you can save and organize them with labels.

-Free membership registrationDuring discussions with an automation equipment manufacturer, we caught wind of the information that "a certain part is experiencing early wear and requires countermeasures, but we are struggling to find a solution."
+During discussions with an automation equipment manufacturer, we caught wind of the information that "a certain component is experiencing early wear and requires countermeasures, but we are struggling to find improvement solutions."
 Here, we would like to introduce a case where we responded to the client's request for extending the lifespan of conveyor rollers within a limited budget.
-We recalled a previous project where we extended the lifespan of cutting tools by forming a metal coating with properties harder than the tool itself on the surface, and decided to proceed with surface treatment.
+We recalled that during a project aimed at extending the lifespan of cutting tools, we had formed a metal coating with properties harder than the tool itself on the surface, and decided to proceed with surface treatment considerations.
 We consulted with Company A, a processing contractor renowned for its expertise in surface modification technology, and under the theme of "creating low-cost rollers specialized for wear resistance," both companies discussed the manufacturing process.
 Next, we explained the manufacturing process to the automation equipment manufacturer and moved on to prototype evaluation.
-As a result, we successfully completed a low-cost, high-performance product.
-[Results were favorable] - By using inexpensive materials for the roller body and applying superalloy only to the surface, we achieved low cost and wear resistance. - By simultaneously polishing the sprayed area and the bearing sections at both ends of the roller, we created a high-performance product that minimizes rotational runout. *For more details, please refer to the PDF document or feel free to contact us.*
+As a result, a low-cost and high-performance product was completed.
+[Results were favorable] - By using inexpensive materials for the roller body and applying superalloy only to the surface, we achieved low cost and wear resistance. - Simultaneous grinding and finishing of the sprayed area and the bearing sections at both ends of the roller resulted in a high-performance product with minimized rotational runout. *For more details, please refer to the PDF document or feel free to contact us.

 Added to bookmarks